-Learn how to configure W3 Total Cache WordPress Plugin for better website speed and loading time.
-With the changing time, website speed and loading time has become more important factor for better user experience as well as for search engine ranking.
+Learn how to configure W3 Total Cache WordPress Plugin for best performance.
+With the changing time, website speed and loading time have become a more important factor for better user experience as well as for search engine ranking.
 WordPress Cache plugin plays an important role to make your site snappy fast by caching various files and objects of your site.

 There are many cache plugins available for WordPress, but as you know not all of them are equally good.
-W3 Total Cache is certainly one of best and most recommenced plugin out there.
-In this guide I will take you through – how to install W3 Total Cache plugin and how to configure W3 Total Cache WordPress plugin.
+W3 Total Cache is certainly one of best and most recommended plugin out there.
+In this guide, I will take you through – how to install W3 Total Cache plugin and how to configure W3 Total Cache WordPress plugin for best performance.

 How to install W3 Total Cache Plugin

 You can install W3 Total Cache by searching it in plugin directory under WordPress dashboard > Plugins> Add New.